 Initially, your doctor may advise an over-the-counter nonsteroidal anti-inflammatory drug (e.g., aspirin, Aleve).
 If this is ineffective, then a prescription anti-irritation and pain reliever might be prescribed.
 Other treatment options, outlined in purchase of from non-invasive to invasive, include:

 - Facet joint blocks (a type of spinal joint injection)

 - Nerve blocks (this is generally of the medial branches of the nerves that provide you with the facet joints)

 - Radiofrequency pulse ganglionotomy of the nerve root (e.g., C 2, C-3)

 - Spine surgery to reduce nerve or vascular compression (this is rarely necessary)

 When working an office job, there are many culprits which can often cause improper postures.
-One regular activity which causes the shoulders to rise is talking on the phone, whether it’s through a cell phone or a desk phone.
-Other individuals just outright hold the phone with their shoulders.
+One regular activity that causes the shoulders to rise is talking on the phone, whether through a cell phone or a desk phone.
+Other individuals outright hold the phone with their shoulders.
 This action can cause an even stronger contraction, leading to more intense pain.
 In other situations, desk height and monitor height may also contribute to an individual’s pain and discomfort.
-A desk that is too high often forces the individual to raise their arms up, therefore causing shoulder elevation.
-A monitor which is set too low, together with sitting in an unsupportive chair, promotes forward head posture.
+A very high desk often forces the individual to raise their arms, therefore causing shoulder elevation.
+A monitor set too low, together with sitting in an unsupportive chair, promotes forward head posture.
 Even carrying large bags causes the body to slump forward.
-Making sure that your desk is set up correctly can help decrease your risk of developing this type of tension headaches.
+Ensuring that your desk is set up correctly can help decrease your risk of developing this tension headache.

 Simple Exercises For Posture